nhsalpha/betahealth/content/conditions/laryngitis/main-content-1.md

 Children can also:

-- have a high temperature, 38C or above
+- have a high temperature of 38C or above
 - be off their food or drink
 - have difficulty breathing (but this is rare)